Language examinations

 • All candidates: A score report based on the CEFR levels for spoken English.

-• Successful C2-level candidates: A digital certificate confirming you CEFR level and that you meet the language requirements for English for ITG and the 'CIOL Professional English Speaker' designation, a digital certificate, and a permanent listing on the Certified English Register.
+• Successful C2-level candidates: A digital certificate confirming your CEFR level and that you meet the language requirements for English for ITG and the 'CIOL Professional English Speaker' designation, a digital certificate, and a permanent listing on the Certified English Register.

-You will also have a direct route to CIOL Membership
+You will also have a direct route to CIOL Membership:

 • The 'Professional English Speaker' designation satisfies the language evidence needed for Associate Member (ACIL) or Member (MCIL), depending on experience (membership fees apply; a discount is available on your first year for having achieved the 'Professional English Speaker' designation).